 The towering Christmas tree is decorated with animal-inspired lanterns, moose antlers and red-and-black flannel print bows.
 For the best views, take the stairs up a level and circle around the second floor.
 There are even spots along the balcony where you can sit and soak it all in.

 And finally, we have Disney's Contemporary Resort!
-This year is particularly exciting because the gingerbread castle display is back.
-This is the 11th year, so it opened on Nov.
-11 at 11 a.m. and the castle display is 50th-anniversary themed.
-You can also find a giant Christmas tree outside in front of the hotel, as well as plenty of treats, including some new gluten-free sugar cookies, a dark chocolate peppermint holiday bar and hot cocoa bombs.
+Last year's design featured a gingerbread castle display inspired by the Cinderella Castle Dream Lights!
+We also found a giant Christmas tree outside in front of the hotel, as well as plenty of treats, including a Linzer cookie, caramel apple cake, chocolate hazelnut log and frozen hot cocoa.

 Disney World Resort Christmas Decorations Near EPCOT